Beef Bulgogi (Korean-Style Barbecue)

-The first secret to exceptional Bulgogi beef is to marinate the meat before cooking.
-So begin with crushed garlic, onion, grated ginger and sesame oil combined with brown sugar, a splash of soy sauce and a sprinkle of Korean chili flakes (called Gochugaru).
-A peeled, grated Asian pear adds some sweetness and will actually help tenderize the meat.
+The first secret to exceptional Bulgogi is to marinate the meat before cooking.
+Begin with crushed garlic, onion, grated ginger and sesame oil combined with brown sugar, a splash of soy sauce, and a sprinkle of Korean chili flakes (gochugaru).
+A peeled, grated Asian pear adds some sweetness and helps tenderize the meat.
 This magical marinade works beautifully with chicken, pork and beef, but Chef John prefers boneless short ribs.
-Strips of it are tossed in the marinade and refrigerated for an hour or two.
-To cook, a smoking-hot cast iron skillet gets brushed with a bit olive oil and the short ribs are spread across it in a single layer.
-After five minutes and a few flips the meat is ready to be served immediately over steamed white rice with a side of kimchi topped with green onions.
+Toss beef strips in the marinade and refrigerate for an hour or two.
+To cook, brush a smoking-hot cast iron skillet with a bit of olive oil, then spread short ribs across it in a single layer.
+After five minutes and a few flips, the meat is ready.
+Serve immediately over steamed white rice with a side of kimchi topped with green onions.
 Get the recipe for Chef John's Bulgogi Beef (Korean-Style Barbecue).